Nael Barakat (Board Member)

 Dr. Jesiek holds a B.S. in Electrical Engineering from Michigan Tech and M.S. and Ph.D. degrees in Science and Technology Studies (STS) from Virginia Tech.

-Heather Love (Professional Society Representative, IEEE)
+Heather Love (Participating Society Representative, IEEE)

 Heather A. Love is an Assistant Professor of English at the University of Waterloo, where she conducts interdisciplinary research and teaches courses on topics related to communication in STEM disciplines, literature and culture, technology and health, and engineering ethics education.
 This work has been funded by several Social Sciences and Humanities Research Council of Canada grants.